SmartTokenLabs/authenticator/docs/Dauth.md

 ## Specification

-Assume the user's real Ethereum key is denoted by as `sk` and hence that its corresponding public key is `pk=G*sk`.
+Assume the user's Ethereum key of their address is denoted by as `sk` and hence that its corresponding public key is `pk=G*sk`.
 That is, `G` is the generator for secp256k1 ECDSA.
 We assume the address of this public key is computed through a function `addr`, i.e. the user's address is `addr(pk)`.

-The first time the user wants to log on to a third party site with the domain `domain`, the user samples a random private ECDSA key, denoted by `r`, and an unpredictable number denoted by `un`.
+The first time the user wants to log in to a website with the domain `domain`, the user samples a random private ECDSA key, denoted by `r`, and an unpredictable number denoted by `un`.
 The user then computes a derived, private ECDSA key `sk_r=r+Keccak(addr(pk),domain,un)` and a corresponding public key `pk_r=G*(r+Keccak(addr(pk),domain,un))`.
 The user uses the public key to identify themself towards the third party site by signing authentication request challenge using `sk_r`.
 But the user furthermore computes the value `R=G*r` and ensures to include a signature on this when it starts talking with the third party site for the first time.
 That is, the user computes the signature `a=sign(sk_r, (R,pk_r, d))` where `d` is the challenge supplied by the website and returns `a`,`R` and `pk_r` to the website.
 Then website verifies the signature with `pk_r` on the tuple `(R,pk_r,d)`.

 If the user later wants to share their Ethereum identity with the third party site, they ask the site for a new unique challenge `c`.
 The user then computes a personal signature on this challenge and the value `R=G*r` using its private Ethereum key, that is `b=sign_sk(c, R)`.
 The user then shares `R`,`un`, `b` and `addr(pk)` with the third party site.
 The site then derives the user's candidate public key from `b` and checks that `pk_r=R+G*Keccak(addr(pk),domain,un)`.
 If so, it accepts the key the user has used with the site, `pk_r`, with the user's true Ethereum address `addr(pk)`.